Department: | Management, Marketing, and Information Systems /ย Rankin College of Business |

 Delivery: | On-Campus |

-Information Systems (IS) is about the practical integration of information technology and business.
+Information Systems Analytics (ISA) is about the practical integration of information technology and business.
 Information Systems is the study of how organizations use people, processes, and technology to effectively manage information.
 IS majors learn business management and problem-solving skills that are highly valued by employers in a variety of industries.
 In the first two years, students take a broad range of classes both in the Rankin College of Business and across campus.

 - First-year salaries were among the highest received by the Rankin College of Business graduates.